lsiepel/openhab-addons/bundles/org.openhab.binding.sncf/README.md

 The SNCF binding provides real-time data(*) for each train, bus, tramway... station in France.
 This is based on live API provided by DIGITALSNCF.

-Get your API key on [DIGITALSNCF web site](https://www.digital.sncf.com/startup/api/token-developpeur)
+Get your API key on the [DIGITALSNCF website](https://www.digital.sncf.com/startup/api/token-developpeur).

-Note: SNCF Api is based on the open [API Navitia](https://doc.navitia.io/#getting-started).
+Note: SNCF API is based on the open [API Navitia](https://doc.navitia.io/#getting-started).
 This binding uses a very small subset of it, restricted to its primary purpose.

 (*) According to DIGITALSNCF Transilien may only be available for schedule, maybe not real-time.

 ## Supported Things

-Bridge: The binding supports a bridge to connect to the [DIGITALSNCF service](<https://www.digital.sncf.com/startup/api/token> developpeur).
+Bridge: The binding supports a bridge to connect to the [DIGITALSNCF service](https://www.digital.sncf.com/startup/api/token-developpeur).
 A bridge uses the thing ID "api".

 Station: Represents a given bus, train station.